aws-samples/failure-analysis-assistant/README_en.md

 Refer to the following description, copy `parameter_template.ts`, create `parameter.ts`, and then change each value.

 ```
-// Example: Settings for the Slack App version when using Claude 3 Sonnet and using CloudWatch Logs, Athena, and X-Ray as search targets
+// Example: Settings for the Slack App version when using Claude 3.7 Sonnet and using CloudWatch Logs as search targets
 export const devParameter: AppParameter = {
   env: {
-    account: "123456789012",
+    account: "148991357402",
-    region: "us-east-1",
+    region: "us-west-2",
   },
   language: "ja",
   envName: "Development",
-  qualityModelId: "anthropic.claude-3-sonnet-20240229-v1:0",
-  fastModelId: "anthropic.claude-3-haiku-20240307-v1:0",
+  modelId: "us.anthropic.claude-3-7-sonnet-20250219-v1:0",
   slackAppTokenKey: "SlackAppToken",
-  slackSigningSecretKey: "SlackSigningSecretKey",
+  slackSigningSecretKey: "SlackSigningSecret",
-  architectureDescription: "The workload you are responsible for consists of CloudFront, ALB, ECS on EC2, and DynamoDB, and Spring applications are deployed on ECS on EC2."
+  architectureDescription: "The workload you are responsible for consists of ALB, EC2, and Aurora, and Spring applications are deployed on EC2.",
   cwLogsLogGroups: [
-    "ApiLogGroup", "/aws/ecs/containerinsights/EcsAppCluster/performance"
+    "/ec2/demoapp",
+    "/ec2/messages",
+    "/aws/application-signals/data",
   ],
   cwLogsInsightQuery: "fields @message | limit 100",
-  databaseName: "athenadatacatalog",
-  albAccessLogTableName: "alb_access_logs",
-  cloudTrailLogTableName: "cloud_trail_logs",
-  xrayTrace: true,
+  xrayTrace: false,
   slashCommands: {
     insight: true,
-    findingsReport: true,
+    findingsReport: true
   },
-  detectorId: "xxxxxxxxxxxxxxx",
   knowledgeBase: true,
+  embeddingModelId: "amazon.titan-embed-text-v2:0",
+  maxAgentCycles: 5 // Maximum number of cycles for ReAct agent
 };
 ```